bcschain/dapp/README.md

 To install Neo SDK to your project, run the following command in the Package Manager Console:

 PM> Install-Package Neo
-For more information about how to build DAPPs for NEO, please read the documentation|文档.
+For more information about how to build DAPPs for NEO, please read the documentation

 How to Contribute
 You can contribute to NEO with issues and PRs.
 Simply filing issues for problems you encounter is a great way to contribute.
 Contributing implementations is greatly appreciated.